 Also ensure you're on the cheapest energy tariff and do the energy-saving basics:

 Our Cheap Energy Club checks you're on the cheapest deal and handles the switch for you.
-Plus to encourage you, there's up to £30 extra if you switch via Cheap Energy Club.
+Plus to encourage you, there's up to £25 cashback if you switch via Cheap Energy Club.

 If you wander round the house in boxers or bra 'n' knickers with radiators on full and windows wide open...
 STOP IT.

-Sensible changes can save you large, from draught excluders to notching down the thermostat.
+Sensible changes can save you large, from insulating your chimney to notching down the thermostat.
 Here are a few thrifty ways to keep your home toasty.

 Draught excluders stop heat escaping in gaps between the door and the floor.
 For a cheap version, roll up a towel and use that instead.

-If you are the creative type you can always make your own sausage dog draft excluder from an old pair of woolly tights filled with some stuffing or old socks (use buttons for eyes).
+If you're a creative type, you can always make your own sausage dog draught excluder from an old pair of woolly tights filled with some stuffing or old socks (use buttons for eyes).

 Chunky window-wear, especially lined and insulated, will keep the warmth in.
-If you're on a budget, line curtains yourself with cheap fleece blankets (from about £2 at places like Ikea and Asda).
+If you're on a budget, line curtains yourself with cheap fleece blankets (from about £2 at places like Ikea and Asda) - but remember to check it's fire retardant.
 See how to line your own curtains with fleece.